Cheng-Peng0718/StatGuard-Agent/README.md

   This methodological study motivates StatGuard's Sequential Bootstrap mode for `bootstrap_inference`.
 It establishes empirically that the resampler-side variance term in the bootstrap variance decomposition — $\mathrm{Var}(\mathbb{E}[\widehat{\theta}_b \mid U_b])$ — is a non-trivial contributor to cross-seed CI variability on real-world datasets, and that holding the distinct-sample count $U_b$ at a fixed target produces CIs that are more reproducible across bootstrap RNG seeds.

-## Related work by the author

-- Peng, C. (2025). *Sequential Bootstrap for Out-of-Bag Error Estimation: A 100-Seed Replication Study and Variance-Structure Analysis.* arXiv:2511.18065. <https://arxiv.org/abs/2511.18065>

-  This methodological study motivates StatGuard's Sequential Bootstrap mode for `bootstrap_inference`.
-It establishes empirically that the resampler-side variance term in the bootstrap variance decomposition — $\mathrm{Var}(\mathbb{E}[\widehat{\theta}_b \mid U_b])$ — is a non-trivial contributor to cross-seed CI variability on real-world datasets, and that holding the distinct-sample count $U_b$ at a fixed target produces CIs that are more reproducible across bootstrap RNG seeds.

 ## Author

 Cheng Peng, Independent Researcher.